Greater Fishponds for Parks and Open Spaces.

-Eastville Park is a large inner city park born out of historic Heath House Estate, today where football teams play on weekends, there are two children’s play areas, a bowling green, new tennis courts, a large lake for fishing and feeding ducks, plus the lake is next to the River Frome which runs alongside the park and connects to the Frome Valley via the Forest of Avon trail.
+Eastville Park is a large inner city park born out of historic Heath House Estate, today where football teams play on weekends and two smaller children’s play areas, a bowling green, new tennis courts, a large lake for fishing and feeding and spotting bird life, plus the lake is next to the River Frome which runs alongside the parkland and connects the Frome Valley via the Forest of Avon trail.
 From Eastville Park you can follow the river to Oldbury Court Park via Snuff Mills parks which are all pictured below.

-Eastville Park is close to both the Bristol to Bath Railway Path and the new Frome Valley Path which both offer walkers and cyclists a traffic free route in to the centre of Bristol from deep in to South Gloucestershire.
+Eastville Park is close to both the Bristol to Bath Railway Path and is part of the Frome Valley Path which both offer walkers and cyclists a traffic free route in to the centre of Bristol from deep in to South Gloucestershire.

 Eastville Parks Bowls Club – explore Bowls England for details of local clubs bowlsengland.com